 There are many kinds of essential oils you can buy from the market, but here are some of the best types of essential oils that are specifically good for menopause symptom management.

 - Clary Sage – This is best for reducing hot flashes, night sweats and sleeping difficulties.
-A good example is the Clary Sage Essential Oil by Edens Garden.
+A good example is the Clary Sage Essential Oil

 - Cypress – It can decrease fluid retention, sweating, irritability and hot flashes.